 Economics is divided into two sections: Microeconomics and Macroeconomics.
 In simpler terms, microeconomics is the study of economics at a more individual level while macroeconomics studies economic policy at a country or government-level.

-While they are interdependent and complements of each other, they are still fundamentally different from each other.
+While they are interdependent and complements each other, they are still fundamentally different from each other.
 The approach and the purpose in which both terms are used is where the differentiations arise.
 This article will further explain what the other differentiations are.

 The information gathered from this article will be of immense use for candidates writing the IAS Exam this year.

 Aspirants can find more Difference Between Articles, by visiting the linked page

 The differences between the microeconomics and macroeconomics are highlighted in the table below: